What are the COVID guidelines?

 Do I have to go to an orientation/training?

-No. You will receive a short 15 minute orientation and safety talk once you arrive on the work site.
+No. An optional training video will be provided in your confirmation email.
+You will receive a short 15 minute orientation and safety talk once you arrive on the work site.
 In addition, you will receive on-site training/tutorials on tasks that you are assigned to for the day.
 Your assigned meeting place for this safety briefing may not be your worksite location, although it will be in the same neighborhood as the worksite.
 Please be prepared to drive to your worksite after the briefing.

 Is there any paperwork?